All Episodes

 So all this talk is simply about furthering his agenda.

-Can we can we jip Obama ripping into AIG?
+Can we jip Obama ripping into AIG?

-Oh, yeah, who, by the way, uh everybody needs to understand came on board after the contracts that led to these bonuses.
+He's working to resolve this matter with a new CEO, Edward Liddy, who, by the way, everybody needs to understand came on board after the contracts that led to these bonuses.

-It's a Democrat, a good Democrat.
+Oh, it's a Democrat, a good Democrat.

 It's about our fundamental values.